|

 Description

-A flavorful and comforting slow cooker chicken curry made with tender chicken thighs, sweet potatoes, and bell peppers simmered in a creamy coconut milk sauce infused with fragrant spices.
-This easy-to-make recipe delivers a rich, aromatic dish perfect for a wholesome weeknight dinner, served over brown rice or quinoa and garnished with fresh cilantro.
+This Slow Cooker Chicken Curry recipe is a flavorful and comforting meal featuring tender chicken thighs, sweet potatoes, and bell peppers simmered in a rich coconut curry sauce.
+Perfect for an easy, hands-off dinner served over brown rice or quinoa and garnished with fresh cilantro.

 Ingredients